 Visitors to educational settings (including relevant staff from children’s services) should be asked to provide their council photo ID to confirm proof of identity.

-Volunteers in schools who are unsupervised will be required an Enhanced DBS Check with Children’s Barred List Check as those volunteers are regarded as being in “regulated activity”.
+Volunteers in schools who are unsupervised will require a DBS Check with Barred List Check as they are regarded as being in 'regulated activity'.

-A DBS check is only required for someone undertaking work experience if they are:
+A DBS check is only required for someone undertaking work experience if:

-- if their placement will involve regular contact with children or vulnerable adults
+- a placement will involve regular contact with children or vulnerable adults